101 Best Things to Do on Oʻahu, Hawaiʻi

 61. Horseback Riding (North Shore & Kualoa)

-Typically speaking, the North Shore of Oʻahu can be busy on any given day of the week.
 However, the northeast side of the North Shore, from Kahuku to as far south as Kualoa Ranch, is pretty much the exact opposite of what you can expect from Haleʻiwa to Pūpūkea.
-It’s quiet, there’s less traffic, and this is exactly where you can have the opportunity to ride horse on a few of Oʻahu’s secluded beaches and trails.
+It’s quiet, there’s less traffic, and this is exactly where you can have the opportunity to ride horse on some of Oʻahu’s beautiful secluded beaches and trails!

 Horseback Riding at Kualoa Ranch